ets-labs/python-dependency-injector/docs/providers/factory.rst

 Factory aggregate
 -----------------

 :py:class:`FactoryAggregate` provider aggregates multiple factories.
-When you call the ``FactoryAggregate`` it delegates the call to one of the factories.

-The aggregated factories are associated with the string names.
-When you call the ``FactoryAggregate`` you have to provide one of the these names as a first argument.
+The aggregated factories are associated with the string keys.
+When you call the ``FactoryAggregate`` you have to provide one of the these keys as a first argument.
-``FactoryAggregate`` looks for the factory with a matching name and delegates it the work.
-The rest of the arguments are passed to the delegated ``Factory``.
+``FactoryAggregate`` looks for the factory with a matching key and calls it with the rest of the arguments.

 .. image:: images/factory_aggregate.png
     :width: 100%